 Situational Depression vs Clinical Depression

 Let me first shine a light on the difference between situational depression and clinical depression.
 They are two different beasts and sometimes one can lead to the other.
-If you’ve ever been diagnosed with clinical depression, you know it’s not something that you can just snap out of.
-It’s not a matter of coming to terms with reality or accepting the of a loss of a loved one or a tough change like a divorce.
+If you’ve ever been diagnosed with clinical depression, you know it’s not something that you can just snap out by sheer will.
+It’s not a matter of coming to terms with reality.

-Note for the family and friends: Whether situational or clinical, the worse thing you can do is try to reason with a person that’s depressed.
-I think we all tend to go to a fix it mode and respond by projecting our own experiences and autobiography.
-This only makes people isolate themselves more.
-The best thing to do is to listen and be present even if you feel like you’re not helping or providing them any value from what you say.
+Note for the family and friends: If you have a friend who has depression, here are 10 things to say and not to say.
+Whether situational or clinical, the worse thing you can do is try to use reason or go into a fix it mode by projecting your own experiences on them.
+This could just make them isolate themselves more.
+The most meaningful thing to me is when a friend sticks around.
+Just listen and be present even if you feel like you’re not helping or providing them any value from what you say.

 You are never alone in your struggles.

 It’s extremely easy to feel this way.
+At the very least, I understand that hopeless feeling that can last for months and even years with no light at the end of the tunnel.
+Since talking about it, I’ve also met plenty of others, so we are out there if you need to talk to someone.
 Know that there is always someone who is going through the same thing.
 You are also not the only one struggling.
 Everyone has their own share of struggles even if it’s not the same as yours.
 Don’t forget that life can be tough for everyone.
 I always loved the quote “Always be kind.
 Everyone you meet is fighting a hard battle.
 Most of us are acutely aware of our own struggles and we are preoccupied with our own problems.
 We sympathize with ourselves because we see our own difficulties so clearly. ” – Ian MacLaren

 Don’t try to do life by yourself.